blockwatch-cc/tzstats-go/README.md

 ### TzStats-Go Versioning

-As long as TzStats-Go is in beta status, we will use major version 0.x.
-Once interfaces are stable, we switch to 1.x.
-The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.11.x supports Hangzhou, v0.12.x supports Ithaca.
+As long as TzStats-Go is in beta status we will use major version 0.x.
+Once interfaces are stable we switch to 1.x.
+The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.12.x supports the Ithaca API, v0.11.x supports Hangzhou.

 Supported API and Tezos versions

-- **v0.12**: API release v012-2022-03-25, Tezos Ithaca
+- **v0.14**: API release v014-2022-09-06, Tezos Kathmandu
-- **v0.11**: API release v011-2021-11-20, Tezos Hangzhou
+- **v0.13**: API release v013-2022-06-15, Tezos Jakarta
-- **v0.10**: API release v010-2021-09-04, Tezos Granada
+- **v0.12**: API release v012-2022-02-22, Tezos Ithaca

-- **v0.9**: API release v009-2021-04-16, Tezos Florence
+Older API versions are no longer supported.
+Please use an older version tag.

 ### Installation